Table of Contents

-In 2015 Chinh took the Gold medal in both the 100 and 200-meter dash at the ASEAN School Games in Brunei.
+In 2015 Chinh took the Gold medal in the 100 and 200-meter dash at the ASEAN School Games in Brunei.

-The Vietnamese had not medaled in Singapore’s 2015 SEA Games in the 100m Dash and had only taken bronze in the 200m.
+The Vietnamese had not medaled in Singapore’s 2015 SEA Games in the 100m Dash and had only taken 200m.

 In 2016 Chinh home city Ho Chi Minh hosted the Asian Junior Championships.